tom-seddon/ADJI/README.md

 Connect the joystick interface to one of the cartridge slots, and plug a 9-pin joystick into the 9-pin plug.

-Load the ROM into sideways RAM.
-In theory it should run from the socket on the ADJI cartridge!
-It doesn't matter which bank it's in.
+The ROM can run from any bank, including sideways RAM.

 ## `*JTEST` - test the joystick